 Selected Concentration Competencies Addressed: Each Department identifies competencies for each degree offered.
-The competencies addressed in this course for the MPH.
-MS and DrPH for the Department of Biostatistics include:
+The competencies addressed in this course for the MS and DrPH for the Department of Biostatistics include:

-- 1. Apply basic probability theory and statistical methods/calculations for biomedical, clinical and public health research; - 2.
-Use probability and statistical theory to evaluate and identify appropriate methods of analysis; - 3.
-Conduct appropriate statistical analysis of data to study medical and public health problems;
+- Apply probability and statistical methods to design experimental and observational studies in biomedical, clinical and public health research; - Use probability and statistical theory to evaluate and identify appropriate methods of analysis; - Conduct appropriate statistical analysis of data to solve medical and public health problems.